microsoft/vcpkg-docs/vcpkg/commands/common-options.md

+---
+title: Common Command Options
+description: Common command line options reference for vcpkg.
+---

 # Common Command Options

-**The latest version of this documentation is available on [GitHub](https://github.com/Microsoft/vcpkg/tree/master/docs/commands/common-options.md).**

 Most vcpkg commands accept a group of common options that control cross-cutting aspects of the tool.
 Not all options affect every command.
 For example, a command that does not download any files will be unaffected by changing the downloads directory.